• Skip to primary navigation

 Einkorn Drop Biscuits with Peaches (Recipe)

 These biscuits are made healthier by using einkorn flour instead of the standard all-purpose flour.
-I also swapped out granulated sugar for honey, and added peaches and blueberries to make a fabulous breakfast treat.
-The instructions are for baking at high altitude.
-See the notes at the bottom for making them at sea level.
+I also swapped out granulated sugar for honey and added peaches and blueberries to make a fabulous breakfast treat.
+The time to make does not include 1 hour of freezing as this is an optional step that keeps the biscuits from spreading too much as they bake.

 Cuisine: Any

-Keyword: baking with einkorn flour, drop biscuits, einkorn flour biscuits, Peach rolls
+Keyword: baking with einkorn flour, drop biscuits, einkorn flour biscuits

 Equipment